 From time immemorial, man has been preoccupied with the pursuit of happiness in life, from the cradle to the grave.
 He works and struggles very hard to attain happiness, very often without knowing exactly what happiness means because of his ignorance of the nature of life.
 Although all religions provide advice and guidelines for their …

-Permanent link to this article: https://www.dhammikaweb.com/?p=10601
+Permanent link to this article: http://www.dhammikaweb.com/?p=10601

 Meaning of Buddhist Symbols – Ven.Dr.K Dhammananda Thero